 Another museum that we visited on this list is the JEATH War Museum.

-The name JEATH is taken from countries that involved in the war: Japan, England, America, Australia, Thailand, and Holland.
+The name JEATH is taken from countries involved in the war: Japan, England, America, Australia, Thailand, and Holland.

 The museum displays photos and illustrations of POWs’ living conditions and items during the war.